erichuang1/UAMS/README.md

 # UAMS
-A User Account Management System
+A simulation of User Account Management System

 ## Getting Started

-Welcome to the VS Code Java world.
-Here is a guideline to help you get started to write Java code in Visual Studio Code.
+The system operates in two distinct stages.
+Stage 1 is dedicated to the login process, while Stage 2 encompasses a wide array of user actions and essential commands.

+To interact with the system, simply type the command without trailing information.
+If required, the system should prompt you to input extra information for the task.

 ## Folder Structure

 The workspace contains two folders by default, where:

 - `src`: the folder to maintain sources
-- `lib`: the folder to maintain dependencies
+- `lib`: the folder to maintain dependencies (no external dependency is used)

 Meanwhile, the compiled output files will be generated in the `bin` folder by default.